 - How much will my net profit be per month?

 The net profit is the money leftover after all expenses.
-Consider your rental income minus expenses like mortgage payment, property taxes and insurance, any repairs the property may need, homeowners association fees, etc. You should also factor in the fees associated with property management and vacancy.
+Consider your rental income minus your expenses like mortgage payment, property taxes, insurance, any repairs the property may need, homeowners association fees, etc. You should also factor in the fees associated with property management and vacancy.

 - Can I emotionally detach from the home?

 If you are not able to detach yourself from the home emotionally, you probably shouldn’t rent it.
 Rental properties should be treated like a business.
 If you still hold sentimental ties to the property, it may not serve you to rent it out to a stranger.

 - What are my long-term plans?

 If you’re moving somewhere temporarily, maybe renting the property to move back into at a later date is a sound decision.
 However, if you are planning to move out of the state and never look back, selling may be the better route to go.

 - How far away will I be?

 Geographically, where will you be in proximity to the property?
 If you’re staying in the neighborhood, it may be easier to continue owning the property and operating it as a rental.
 However, if you’re moving beyond state lines, it could be tougher.
 Also, remember you will be much more reliant on a trusted property manager to handle the operations of your property.